Ann Frasier Norton

-Ann Frasier Norton (April 10, 1893 – October 10, 1918) was a Yeomanette who served in the U.S. Navy during the first World War.
-She was the first woman to be buried with full military honors.
+Ann Frasier Norton (April 10, 1893 – October 10, 1918) was a Yeomanette who served in the United States Navy during World War I. She was the first woman to be buried with full military honors.

 Early life

 Childhood

-Ann Frasier Norton was born in Boston, Massachusetts on April 10, 1893 to Charles Warren Frasier and Catherine Walsh Frasier. in 1902, when Catherine was nine, her mother passed away.
+Ann Frasier Norton was born in Boston, Massachusetts on April 10, 1893, to Charles Warren Frasier and Catherine Walsh Frasier. in 1902, when Catherine was nine, her mother died.
 Directly following this, her father was injured while working for the Boston Fire Department as a steam engine driver.
 Charles' injury and the death of Catherine prompted the family to move to New Hampshire.

 Education

 After moving to New Hampshire, Ann Frasier Norton was enrolled in the Pinkerton Academy in Derry, New Hampshire.
 Ann excelled in schooling and graduated in 1911, and chose to continue her education further at Bryant & Stratton Business College.

 Military service

 Following graduation from Bryant and Stratton Business College, Ann married fellow Pinkerton Academy graduate Ewin Asa Norton.
 Edwin enlisted in the United States Army following the outbreak of World War one.
 Edwin departed for Field Artillery Officer Candidate school in Kentucky, and Ann traveled to Portsmouth, New Hampshire on 10 August 1918 where she enlisted in the Naval Coastal Defense Reserve, A component of the U.S. Navy.
 Following the entrance of the United States into the first World War, the U.S. Navy found itself lacking in manpower, and therefore created the position of Yeoman (F), allowing females to serve with the navy as nurses, messengers, radio operators, and other clerical positions.
 Ann was assigned the position of stenographer and secretary in the Commandant's office in Portsmouth.